UniqueEgo/Pixel-Magic-Academy/README.md

-# Pixel-Magic-Academy
+# 🧙‍♂️ Pixel Magic Academy: The Isekai Enrollment

-"A frustration-based web game where a suspicious Wizard trolls you through increasingly impossible enrollment forms.
-Can you pass the Captcha?"
+> *"A frustration-based web game where a suspicious Wizard trolls you through increasingly impossible enrollment forms.
+Can you pass the Captcha?"*

-# 🧙‍♂️ Magic Academy: The Isekai Enrollment

-> *"You have successfully possessed a body in a magical world... but before you can cast a single spell, you must survive the ultimate trial: BUREAUCRACY."*

 **Magic Academy** is a web-based puzzle game inspired by *The Password Game*.
 You play as an "Isekai" protagonist who must navigate a magical enrollment process guarded by a suspicious, trolling Wizard and a helpful (but limited) "System" voice.